-English Church Architecture -
+English Church Architecture.

-All Saints, Margaret Street (TQ 292 815) (February 2011)
+LONDON, All Saints Margaret Street (TQ 292 815),

-" [All Saints', Margaret Street] assuredly decides one question conclusively, that of our present capability of Gothic design.
+'[All Saints', Margaret Street] assuredly decides one question conclusively, that of our present capability of Gothic design.
 It is the first piece of architecture I have seen, built in modern days, which is free from all signs of timidity or incapacity.
 In general proportion of parts, in refinement and piquancy of mouldings, above all, in force, vitality, and grace of floral ornament, worked in a broad and masculine manner, it challenges fearless comparison with the noblest work of any time.
-Having done this, we may do anything; there need be no limits to our hope or our confidence; and I believe it to be possible for us, not only to equal, but far to surpass, in some respects, any Gothic yet seen in Northern countries."
+Having done this, we may do anything; there need be no limits to our hope or our confidence; and I believe it to be possible for us, not only to equal, but far to surpass, in some respects, any Gothic yet seen in Northern countries.'

 John Ruskin.
 Quoted from the final chapter of The Stones of Venice, Book 2, published while the church was still under construction in 1853.

-Alas, such riches were lost on Pevsner, writing in 1952 in the London except the Cities of London and Westminster volume of "The Buildings of England".
+Alas, such decorative schemes were lost on Pevsner, writing in 1952 in the 'London except the Cities of London and Westminster' volume of The Buildings of England (Harmonsdworth, Penguin).
 (St. Marylebone was at that time a separate London borough.)
-Today his view seems astonishingly cramped and narrow-minded: "The interior is indeed dazzling, though in an eminently High Victorian ostentatiousness or obtrusiveness.
+Today his view seems astonishingly cramped and narrow-minded: 'The interior is indeed dazzling, though in an eminently High Victorian ostentatiousness or obtrusiveness.
 It is by no means tasteful and was in fact called ugly, though forceful and powerful, by the very organ of the Cambridge Camden Society, the Ecclesiologist.
 No part of the walls is left undecorated.
 From everywhere the praise of the Lord is drummed into you.
-The motifs are without exception big and graceless."
+The motifs are without exception big and graceless.'

-As usual, Butterfield lavished particular attention on his font and pulpit.
-The former (illustrated above left), though not necessarily better than his beautifully judged example at Baldersby St. James, which similarly stands on eight coloured marble columns, has here a shaped and more elaborate bowl, with carved angels on the broaches and warm-coloured inset stones providing the patterning on the faces.
+Also as usual, however, Butterfield lavished particular attention on his font and pulpit.
+The former (illustrated above left), though not necessarily better than his beautifully judged example at Baldersby St. James, which is similarly supported on eight coloured marble columns, has here a shaped and more elaborate bowl, with carved angels on the broaches and warm-coloured inset stones providing the patterning on the faces.
 Perhaps the pulpit is a little heavy, yet the decoration is still more intense.
 (See the photograph, right.)
 The drum is supported on brown marble shafts with stiff leaf capitals and surrounded by narrower shafts of green, red and black marble, while every external surface is decorated with coloured inlay, like an intricate piece of jewellery.